Phenomena (film)

 Phenomena is a 1985 Italian giallo film produced and directed by Dario Argento, who co-wrote the screenplay with Franco Ferrini.
 It stars Jennifer Connelly, Daria Nicolodi, Dalila Di Lazzaro, Patrick Bauchau and Donald Pleasence.
 The plot concerns an American teenage girl (Connelly) at a remote Swiss boarding school who discovers she has psychic powers that allow her to communicate with insects, and uses them to pursue a serial killer who is targeting young girls at and around the school.
-This film marked Jennifer Connelly’s debut in a leading role.
+This film marked Jennifer Connelly's debut in a leading role.

 After its release in Italy, Phenomena was purchased for distribution in the United States by New Line Cinema, which excised over 20 minutes of the original cut, releasing it under the alternate title Creepers.
 This shortened version was also released in the United Kingdom in April 1986.

 Plot

-After missing a bus in the Swiss countryside, 14-year-old Danish tourist Vera Brandt comes across a cottage and is beheaded by an unseen assailant, who retains her body.
+After missing a bus in the Zurich countryside, 14-year-old Danish tourist Vera Brandt comes across a cottage and is beheaded by an unseen assailant, who retains her body.

 Eight months later, her case is being inspected by forensic entomologist John McGregor and Inspector Rudolf Geiger of the Kantonspolizei Zürich, who note that Vera is the first in a series of murders of young girls, including McGregor's former assistant.
 Meanwhile, Jennifer Corvino, the daughter of a famous American actor, arrives at the Swiss Richard Wagner Academy for Girls, chaperoned by Frau Brückner, who places her with roommate Sophie.

 At night, Jennifer sleepwalks through the academy and witnesses a student being murdered.
 She flees into the woods, where McGregor's chimpanzee, Inga, finds her and leads her to him.
 Upon noticing the affection his captive insects have for Jennifer, McGregor comes to believe that she has a telepathic link with them.
 The following night, the murderer kills Sophie.
 Jennifer sleepwalks again and is led by a firefly to the scene of Sophie's murder, where she finds a maggot-infested glove.
 McGregor identifies the maggots as the larvae of Great Sarcophagus flies, which are drawn to decaying human flesh.
 He theorises that the killer is a necrophile who has been keeping his victims close to him post-mortem.

-Later, when the other students taunt Jennifer over her connection to insects, she summons a swarm of flies that covers the entire building, leading the headmistress to arrange for her to be transferred to a mental hospital.
+Later, when the other students taunt Jennifer for her connection to insects, she summons a swarm of flies that covers the entire building, prompting the headmistress to arrange for her transfer to a mental hospital.
 Jennifer flees to McGregor's home, where he gives her a glass case with a Great Sarcophagus fly to help her find the murderer's lair.
 The fly leads her to the same cottage Vera had found, but Jennifer finds it unoccupied.
 Inspector Geiger, who was secretly following Jennifer, talks to the local real estate agent in order to learn the identity of the house's previous occupant.
 That night, McGregor is murdered in his home in front of Inga.